m4ma/m4ma-performance/bench/README.md

 - r004: 'see', 'utility_extra', and 'geometry' modules substituted
 - r005: 'see', 'utility_extra', 'geometry', and 'block' modules substituted

 We selected these combinations based on the benchmark of one additional iteration (see previous paragraph).

-The measurements are stored in the `data/` directory.
-Once the measurement are there, the figures can be recreated by running the `create_plots.R` script.
 Again, this benchmark was run on 50 cores distributed over 4 nodes on DAS-6.
 It can be reproduced on the cluster with the `bench_play_escience_m01s02p03r00*.job` scripts and locally with `bench_play_escience_m01s02p03r00*.R`.

+All measurements are stored in the `data/` directory.
+Each CSV file contains three columns:

+- labels: The names of the substituted modules
+- time: The elapsed time (in seconds)
+- ratio: The relative improvement to no substitution

 ## Results
+The figures can be recreated by running the `create_plots.R` script.

 ### Benchmark Individual Functions
 Execution times are displayed in ms on the log10 scale.
 Because for most figures the function names were long, we decided to display execution time on the x-axis and the names on the y-axis (against the convention).
 Numbers next to the figure elements indicate the relative improvement between R and Rcpp implementations (median R/median Rcpp execution time).